-For decades the photo loomed over the room.
-As a boy, Paul occasionally would stare at the black and white picture in awe. about his time in the Army, he'd receive the same cold response: "We went over there, we did what we had to do," Paul recalled his father saying.
-"And it needs to stay over there." the full extent of his father's achievements on the battlefield.
+her For decades the photo loomed over the room.
+As a boy, Paul occasionally would stare at the black and white picture in awe.
+When he asked his father about his time in the Army, he'd receive the same cold response: "We went over there, we did what we had to do," Paul recalled his father saying.
+"And it needs to stay over there."
+Paul grew up without knowing the full extent of his father's achievements on the battlefield.
 And for the most part, so did Pauline.
 Generations have passed since the Soldier with only an eighthgrade education used wit and intelligence to thwart enemy advances.
-But buried in eyewitness accounts and in the testimonials of fellow Soldiers, Conner's heroic deeds remained etched in history, unknown to his family and many of Albany's er and he did a little something in the war," said Walton Haddix, a family friend of the Conners.
+But buried in eyewitness accounts and in the testimonials of fellow Soldiers, Conner's heroic deeds remained etched in history, unknown to his family and many of Albany's residents.
+"I just thought he was a farmer and he did a little something in the war," said Walton Haddix, a family friend of the Conners.
 "But he never would talk about it.
 He never mentioned anything he did in the military."
-200-acre farm on the lower east end of Clinton County is Conner's lasting legacy.
+Outside of his war medals, this 200-acre farm on the lower east end of Clinton County is Conner's lasting legacy.
 The family purchased the plot of land in 1949, after the government bought the family's previous farm to make way for the Wolf Creek Dam and Lake Cumberland Reservoir.
-With his time in service long behind him, Conner turned his attention to his farm and raising Paul. wartime achievements, telling his wife he didn't want to appear to be bragging.
-After all, Conner's five brothers also served in the military: four in World War II and one in the Korean War. working on his farm, where he could often be found in his longsleeved khaki shirt, farmer's billed cap and overalls, riding a tractor or teaching Paul how to him.
+With his time in service long behind him, Conner turned his attention to his farm and raising Paul.
+He never boasted about his wartime achievements, telling his wife he didn't want to appear to be bragging.
+After all, Conner's five brothers also served in the military: four in World War II and one in the Korean War.
+As a farmer, he took pride in working on his farm, where he could often be found in his longsleeved khaki shirt, farmer's billed cap and overalls, riding a tractor or teaching Paul how to grow tobacco from the soil.
+But the war never truly left him.
 Sometimes, at night, Conner would wake, gripped with tension and reliving moments from the battlefield, said his wife.
 Instead of returning to bed, Conner would retreat to the family's wooden porch, where he lingered for hours smoking cigarettes.
 The episodes at times became so traumatic, Pauline declines to talk in detail about them.
 Pauline said her husband suffered symptoms consistent with post-traumatic stress disorder, an illness that had not yet been widely identified until the Vietnam War.
 "If anyone had PTSD, it was Murl," Pauline said.
+Conner carried the burden internally, never voicing his anguish to his family.
+The last time Conner had spoken publicly about the war, it happened to be the same day Pauline laid eyes on her future husband for the first time. four years overseas.

-anguish to his family.
-The last time Conner had spoken publicly about the war, it happened to be the same day Pauline laid eyes on her future husband for the first time.
-A HERO'S WELCOME On a bright spring day in May 1945, the Wells family heard that four years overseas.
 The local American Legion post organized a parade in the town square to welcome back a war veteran whose bravery had townspeople talking.
 They traveled from surrounding counties, some by wagon.
 Others drove in by car, while some came on foot.
 Garlin Murl Conner, a farmer's son who voluntarily joined the Army in 1941, had come home from the war.
 Pauline Wells, still in her teenage years, climbed into the back of the family's horse-drawn wagon along with her two brothers, two sisters and her parents at the family's farm in northern Clinton County.
 They drove the wagon along a dirt trail, 10 miles to the town square.
 The county's schools dismissed classes early so students could attend the parade.